List of gangs in Belize

-The following is a list of collective or corporate entities involved in organised crime in Belize, including street gangs, drug cartels, mafias, criminal enterprises, and criminal syndicates.
+The following is a list of collective or corporate entities involved in organised crime in Belize, including street gangs, drug cartels, mafias, criminal enterprises and criminal syndicates.
 This list includes both known or suspected and active or defunct entities.
-Tongs, outlaw motorcycle clubs, as well as terrorist, militant, and paramilitary groups are included only if involved in organised crime.
-Entities not based in Belize are included only if they are known to have or suspected of having members, chapters, or operations in Belize.
+Tongs, outlaw motorcycle clubs, as well as terrorist, militant and paramilitary groups are included only if involved in organised crime.
+Entities not based in Belize are included only if they are known to have or suspected of having members, chapters or operations in Belize.
 (Note: Notes and short citations provided in Cf columns.
-For gangs, Base, Age, and No columns give location in Belize City (Northside versus Southside), estimated mean age of members, and estimated median tally of members, respectively.
-This article uses ACLED data (Ral, filtered for Belize on 16 July 2025) for information on recent (2018 and later) gang-related incidents.)
+For gangs, Aff, Base, Age and No columns give gang affiliation (Bloods or Crips), location in Belize City (Northside versus Southside), estimated mean age of members and estimated median tally of members, respectively.
+This article uses ACLED data (Raleigh 2023, filtered for Belize on 16 July 2025) for information on recent (2018 and later) gang-related incidents.)

 Gangs

 Bloods and Crips gangs were introduced to Belize by US deportees in the 1980s, and especially adopted by locals upon the 1988 release of Colors.
 A boom in violent and organised crime followed, not yet mitigated by the 2020s.
-(Note: For instance, WB found the murder rate has been steadily increasing since the 1990s (pp. 4-6, 197, 209), noting the state, scholars, and press often blame gangs for the vast majority of crime (pp. 1, 8, 198, 209-210).)
+(Note: For instance, Warnecke 2019 found the murder rate has been steadily increasing since the 1990s (pp. 4-6, 197, 209), noting the state, scholars, and press often blame gangs for the vast majority of crime (pp. 1, 8, 198, 209-210).)
 As of 2019, there were at least three dozen gangs in Belize City, each loosely affiliated to Bloods or Crips, totalling some 900 to 1,400 members.
+(Note: Warnecke 2019; Young 2019m.
+Though data 'is limited' Young 2019m.)